cube-js/cube/docs/content/Cube.js-Backend/@cubejs-backend-server-core.md

 menuOrder: 6
 ---

-THis package provides wiring of all essential Cube.js components and is used by  [@cubejs-backend/server](@cubejs-backend-server).
+This package provides wiring of all essential Cube.js components and is used by  [@cubejs-backend/server](@cubejs-backend-server).

 ## API Reference
 ### CubejsServerCore.create(options)